Westmount: Notable people

 Musicians Leonard Cohen and Sam Roberts were born in Westmount, as was the actress and comedian Caroline Rhea.
-The city is currently home to many notable Montrealers, including the federal MP and former astronaut Marc Garneau.
+The city is currently home to many notable Montrealers, including the author Roch Carrier.
+The former federal cabinet minister and astronaut Marc Garneau lived in Westmount before his death.

-United States Vice President Kamala Harris lived for part of her youth in the area, and attended Westmount High School.
+Former United States vice president Kamala Harris lived for part of her youth in the area, and attended Westmount High School.

 Fiction

 Westmount has been the setting for a number of novels.
 Gwethalyn Graham's World War II novel Earth and High Heaven told the story of a romance between a wealthy English girl from Westmount and a Jewish lawyer from Northern Ontario.
 David Montrose' 1950s hard-boiled detective novel, The Crime on Cote des Neiges, was translated into French as Meurtre à Westmount.
 Daniel Richler's Kicking Tomorrow is a bildungsroman of a teenager growing up in a Westmount family in the 1970s, mentioning how the students at Westmount High School were "famous in the City for the achievement of being perpetually stoned."
 Claire Rothman's novel Lear's Shadow takes place amidst an outdoor summer production of the Shakespeare play in Westmount Park.
 Edward Openshaw Phillips wrote a series of mystery novels starring an anglophone Westmount lawyer, most of which were set in Westmount.